Woman sparks debate after revealing biggest tattoo ‘red flags’

 “My ex has all of these…” one user wrote.

-In another video, @flowstateink revealed which tattoos she thought were “red flags” on women.
+In another video, Michelle revealed which tattoos she thought were “red flags” on women.
 Her list included: collar bone tattoos, cheetah print, butterflies, and infinity symbols or anchors, both of which she called “the holy grail”.

 This video has over 571,300 views, so far, with many TikTok users justifying why they’ve received some of these tattoos.